cloudevents/spec/governance/SDK.md

 The voting criteria are:

 - 2 weeks to vote
-- 2/3 of the agreement to accept the vote
+- At least 2/3 of the votes cast agree to the proposal
 - All _sdk maintainers_ are entitled to vote

 ## Asynchronous voting process